 Fees & Insurance

-The fee for service is $165.00 per session.
-Individual and couple sessions are approximately 50 minutes in length.
+The fee for service is $165.00 per individual therapy session and $185.00 per couple/family session.
+Individual and couple/family sessions are approximately 50 minutes in length.
 When longer sessions are required, fees are prorated based on the hourly rate.
 Fees are payable at the time that services are rendered.

 I do not accept insurance, but I am happy to provide you with a statement that you can submit to your insurance company for possible reimbursement.
 The amount of reimbursement depends on the specific requirements of your insurance plan.
 Some things you will need to know are: